scizzorz/milk/README.md

 ## Design

+As it turns out, eevee has already done a fair amount of inspirational [planning](https://github.com/eevee/tcup/wiki/Planning).
+Alas, this is not `tcup`!
+This is `milk`.
+My plan is slightly different, but the general idea remains the same.
+Several pieces are taken from eevee's, but a few are just things that I wish were easier to get out of git.

+* I appreciate eevee's `--batch` and `--json` ideas, but `milk` is initially intended to just improve the human experience of interacting with git repositories, not the machine experience.
+* Not sure I agree with being able to do everything that git can do; there's a lot of dark magic hidden away in git's plumbing that is so arcane that it almost never comes up.
+I just want to support the majority of common operations.

+## Gripes with Git

 I don't have a really solid vision aside from "easier to use", but here are some areas I've noted in git's existing porcelain: